DedoGospod/dotfiles-master/README.md

 - ls (to list avaliable packages)
 - stow (package name)

-If any package already has a config then:
+If any package already has a config file then:
 - rm -rf (package name) then stow package again